afrinyouaremine/Mission-Heart-Robbery/README.md

   <div class="card">
     <h2>Hi Afrin…</h2>
     <p style="text-align:left">
-<p>First of all… relax.
+<p>First of all… please...
 Don’t freak out.
-Nobody’s proposing — at least not today. 😌</p>
+Nobody’s proposing  at least not now.. 😌</p>

 <p>I honestly don’t know when it happened or how it happened… but somewhere along the way, you quietly became important to me.</p>

 <p>So this?
 This is just a small gift.
 Nothing heavy.
 Nothing dramatic.
-I just wanted to show you how I feel.
+Ah.. okey sorry little dramatic I just wanted to show you how I feel.
 Please accept it… (and let’s be honest, you don’t really have another option 😉).</p>

 <p>I’m not expecting anything in return.
 No special treatment.
 No privileges.
 Not even a change in the way you see me.</p>

 <p>I just wanted to make you smile.
 That’s it.</p>

-<p>And trust me… if you were ever mine, I’d protect that smile at any cost — until my very last breath.</p>
+<p>And trust me… if you were ever mine, I’d protect that smile at any cost until my last breath.</p>

 <p>And if you’re still wondering who I am…</p>